1902 eruption of Santa María: Impact

+Estimates of the death toll range from 5,000 to 8,700.
+Those in close proximity to the crater were likely killed while many more were died from roof collapses.
+Many buildings sustained collapsed roof due to the weight of the accumulating ash.
+A malaria outbreak also added to the fatalities.
+In Suiza, a building heavily occupied by those escaping the eruption collapsed from the ashfall, killing 18.

+The immediate vicinity of the explosion crater was buried under up to 18 m of ash.
 All trees and shrubs within a 32 km by 113 km area that stretched halfway towards the Pacific were stripped of its leaves and severely damaged by the rushing volcanic debris.
-Many trees were entirely uprooted, snapped at their branches; many others were also split by lightning.
-All vegetation was destroyed within a 5 km reach of the crater.
-Within a month of the eruption, new leaves began to sprout from undamaged tree branches.
-Coffee plants also began producing new branches as their existing ones were torn away by the eruption.
-Up to 18 m of ash covered the ground within the immediate vicinity of the explosion crater.

-Portions of coffee plantations in Xolhuitz, Costa Cuca, Chuva, Progreso and Tumbador were devastated and unrestored.
+Many trees were entirely uprooted or snapped at their branches; many others were also split by lightning.
+All vegetation within 5 km of the crater was destroyed.
+Within a month of the eruption, new sprouts emerged from undamaged tree branches.
+In coffee plants, new branches began growing as previous ones were stripped by the eruption.
+Portions of the coffee plantations in Xolhuitz, Costa Cuca, Chuva, Progreso and Tumbador were devastated and unrestored.
 The total losses for coffee was placed at over 300 thousand quintals.
 In areas where the native vegetation died, the leaves and berries of the Liberian coffee plants were unscathed.
 Though the Arabian coffee plants withered, their berries were salvaged for low-quality coffee.

-During the initial eruption phase, birds were observed in a dazed condition on roads.
-The stench of animal corpses rotting beneath volcanic debris was intense according to Gustav Eisen who reported the forest conditions in 1903.
-The loss of life among mammals was believed to be enormous, greater than that of avian creatures.
+According to Gustav Eisen who reported the forest conditions in 1903, the stench of animal corpses rotting beneath volcanic debris was intense.
+The loss of life among mammals was believed to be enormous, greater than that of avian species.
 Cattle also died in large numbers; some perished during the eruption or in the subsequent days from consuming ash-contaminated water and grass.
-Insects were among the fauna that recovered quicker; Eisen found butterflies, beetles, mosquitoes and flies in abundance.
-He also noticed zompopos ants, a species of leafcutter ants carrying the buried brown soil towards the surface of ash.
-Blackbirds also returned to the area a month after the eruption.
+Insects were among the fauna that recovered faster; Eisen found butterflies, beetles, mosquitoes and flies in abundance.
+He also noticed zompopos, leafcutter ants carrying the brown soil towards buried by ash towards the surface.
+Blackbirds also returned to the area one month after the eruption.

-Estimates of the death toll range from 5,000 to 8,700.
-Those in close proximity to the crater likely died while many more were killed by roof collapses.
-Many buildings sustained collapsed roof due to the weight of ash it had collected.
-A malaria outbreak added to the fatalities.
-In Suiza, a building heavily occupied by those escaping the eruption collapsed under the accumulated ash, killing 18.